rhcad/DemoCmds/README.md

 - Open `win\vs2010.sln` in Visual Studio 2010, then build the DemoCmds library project.
 Or open `win\vs2008.sln` in Visual Studio 2008.

 - To regenerate `win/democmdslib/core/*.cs`, please enter `win` directory and type `./build.sh` (Need to install [SWIG](http://sourceforge.net/projects/swig/files/), and add the location to PATH).
+Or change 'Excluded From Build' setting of `democmds|Swig Files|democmds.i` as 'No' in Visual Studio to compile it.

 ### Build for more platforms and targets.